OlivierLD/raspberry-coffee/Project.Trunk/REST.clients/REST.assembler/README.md

 ##### Using a light custom (micro) HTTP Server
 Less snappy than `Swagger`, but eventually lighter, in term of footprint.

+This one also acts as a Web Pages server (HTML, JavaScript, etc).

 For small boards (like the Raspberry Pi Zero), this would be my preferred option.

 Memory minimal footprint ~40Mb